Rank 2 local systems and abelian varieties: Introduction

 such that

-where $^{\sigma}L$ runs over the $l$-adic companions of $L$ and $m_{\sigma}\in\mathbb{N}$. \end{conjecture}
+where $^{\sigma}L$ runs over the $l$-adic companions of $L$ and $m\in\mathbb{N}$. \end{conjecture}

-We suppose that $\det(L)\cong\overline{\mathbb{Q}}_{l}(-1)$ to avoid Tate twists in the formulation.
-For the definition of $l$-adic companions, see Remark \ref{Remark:companions_l-adic}.
-The main evidence for Conjecture \ref{Conjecture:R2} comes from Drinfeld's first work on the Langlands correspondence for $GL_{2}$. \begin{thm} (Drinfeld) Let $C/\mathbb{F}_{q}$ be a smooth affine curve and let $L$ be as in Conjecture \ref{Conjecture:R2}.
+In particular, we conjecture such $L$ come from $H^1$ of an abelian scheme on an open $U\subset X$.
+The main evidence for Conjecture \ref{Conjecture:R2} comes from Drinfeld's first work on the Langlands correspondence. \begin{thm} (Drinfeld) Let $C/\Fq$ be a smooth affine curve and let $L$ be as in Conjecture \ref{Conjecture:R2}.
 Suppose $L$ has infinite (geometric) monodromy around some point at $\infty\in\overline{C}\backslash C$.
-Then $L$ comes from a family of abelian varieties in the following refined sense: let $E$ be the field generated by the Frobenius traces of $L$ and suppose $[E:\mathbb{Q}]=g$.
+Then $L$ comes from a family of abelian varieties in the following sense: let $E$ be the field generated by the Frobenius traces of $L$ and suppose $[E:\QQ]=g$.
 Then there exists an abelian scheme